StefanAdlertz/Bulky_MVC/README.md

 Product: Bulky Web

 Purpose:
-This application is designed for educational purposes, specifically to aid in completing a Course on Asp.net C# Core Entity Framework and MS SQL Server.
+This application is designed for educational purposes, specifically to aid in completing a course on Asp.net C# Core Entity Framework and MS SQL Server.

 Environment:
-The application is primarily built using Asp.Net, C#, MS SQL Server, Visual Studio Community, with additional styling provided by CSS and Bootstrap.
+The application is primarily built using Asp.Net, C#, MS SQL Server, Visual Studio Community, with some additional styling provided by CSS and Bootstrap.

 ORM Method:
 MS Core Entity Framework